 Meetings need a clear purpose otherwise they’re not meetings but instead just a group of people talking.
 Sometimes that’s okay, but oftentimes we can do better.
 Have an agenda.
 Make sure that meetings are driving toward actionable outcomes or takeaways.
 If a meeting ever feels like it’s veering off course, I might speak up to table the conversation for later to get us back on track.
 I encourage you to do the same.

 There are few things more important to me than a healthy life-work balance.
-I try my hardest to keep regular hours and try to not let life encroach on work or let work encroach on life.
+I try my hardest to keep regular hours and not let life encroach on work or let work encroach on life.
 I encourage the same for the people I manage.

 Sometimes, though, I can be found sitting on my couch at night in front of the TV with a laptop open.
 If I ping you after hours or on the weekend do not feel compelled to respond until business hours the next workday.
 More often than not, I’ve thought of something to ask or discuss and am sharing a note to chat about later.
 If it’s an emergency of any kind, I’ll be extremely clear of what the situation is and what’s needed.